-In education circles testing and assessment is a hot topic right now.
+In education circles testing and assessment is always a hot topic.
 An anti-testing backlash spun off the federal No Child Left Behind Act’s approach to measuring school accountability through annual student achievement testing.
 This backlash is now whipping the Common Core State Standards assessments in Grades K-12.
 With all the rhetoric swirling around testing in education it seems that the country is as divided on this issue as it is on so many others.
 But glance beyond the wall of academia and you’ll find testing is ubiquitous and not very controversial.

 - Driver’s License testing is required for operating a motorized vehicle in most developed countries.

 - Scores on college entrance examinations (SAT, ACT) are used as one way of selecting potentially successful students from large numbers of applicants.